navilg/godaddy-ddns/README.md

 **Contribution guidelines**

 * You can create issue here --> https://github.com/navilg/godaddyDDNS/issues
+* Your pull requests are invited for review and merge --> https://github.com/navilg/godaddyDDNS/pulls

 **How to reach me ?**